OpenRakis/LOGO/README.md

 # LOGO
 A fully reverse-engineered real DOS app exemple (WIP), from the floppy version of DUNE.

-The gif below is what LOGO.EXE does.
-LOGO.EXE and LOGO.HNM only exist in the PC Floppy version of DUNE.

 <div style="height: 25px; width: 160px; border: 1px solid red; white-space: nowrap; text-align: center; margin: 1em 0;">
     <span style="display: inline-block; height: 100%; vertical-align: middle;"></span><img src="logo.gif" style="vertical-align: middle; max-height: 400px; max-width: 640px;" height="400" />
 </div>

+## High level view

 In this animation there is a lot.

-Here is a higi level view:
+Let's break it down:

 - Call to the DOS Open File Interrupt (LOGO.HNM is the argument)
 - The code checks 288 times overall (via the BIOS Keyboard interrupts) for any key received in the input buffer, and exit to DOS in that case.